My name is Anthony Adu.

 I was born and raised on the luscious coast of Ghana, West Africa.
 I immigrated to the United States in 2009, spending the latter part of my formative years in Aurora, Colorado.
 Like any Ghanaian child, I had only three choices for a career: doctor, lawyer, or engineer.
 But in high school, I sneakily pursued art through Speech competitions.
 During my junior year, a judge at a tournament encouraged me to pursue a career on Broadway.
-I had no idea what Broadway was, but when I went home and looked it up.
+I had no idea what Broadway was, but I went home and looked it up.
 In the span of a night, it became clear that acting was my path.
 I haven't looked back since.

 I began my professional acting career as an inaugural member of Arvada Center's Black Box Repertory Company.
 I have since worked in major regional companies including South Coast Repertory, La Jolla Playhouse, Chautauqua Theatre Company, Colorado Shakespeare Festival, and Denver Center for the Performing Arts.
 I recently earned my MFA in Acting from UC San Diego and moved to Los Angeles to pursue film/television.

-I aim to elevate, inspire, and plant joy, vulnerability, resilience and hope in young queer, Ghanaian (African) children.
+I aim to inspire and plant seeds of joy, vulnerability, resilience, and hope in young queer, Ghanaian (African) children.
 I want them to know that in spite of the hardship, pain, and injustice that this world throws at them, they can dare to live a life beyond their wildest dreams.
 I am passionate about my heritage, my relationship to being a Ghanaian as it's tied to being American (by passport), my queerness.
 I seek to tell stories that reveal the vast, deep culture that runs in my blood.
 I am also inspired by stories of people who are trying to find a place to call home.
 My greatest influences are Nelson Mandela, Kofi Annan, Lupita Nyongo'o, Michaela Coel, Viola Davis, my fierce Mother, and anyone who dares to dream.